Ivo-Balbaert/The_Way_to_Jai/book/29_Interacting with C.md

 `rand :: () -> s64                             #foreign libc;`
 `clock :: () -> s64                            #foreign libc;`

-The C library (here libc) also needs to be declared.
+The C library is here libc.
 Use the **#foreign_system_library** directive to specify as a constant a system file (library) for foreign functions.
 For example, declare `libc` as: `libc :: #foreign_system_library "libc";`
 To use the Windows version of the C run time, specify:  `crt :: #foreign_system_library "msvcrt";`